This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 But being so close to the Golden Gate Bridge, it was easy to hop over to Sausalito.
 Once there, we could bask in the sunny weather (they call it the “Banana Belt” for a reason), taking in the views of SF that Sausalito so generously offers for an afternoon!

 Climbing up the hillside from the Bay, Sausalito is often said to have the charm of a quaint Mediterranean seaside village.
-And being Adjacent to the Golden Gate National Recreation, biking, hiking, sailing are big draws for the active set.
+And being Adjacent to the Golden Gate National Recreation, biking, hiking, and sailing are big draws for the active set.

-However, many folks come to shop (even just window shopping), browse the art galleries and eat and drink by the Bay.
+However, many folks come to shop (even just window shopping), browse the art galleries, and eat and drink by the Bay.
 There are endless things to do in Sausalito.
 That’s why it’s a beautiful getaway for anyone in the Bay Area for a day or a more extended relaxing weekend.